pocc/tshark.dev/content/capture/capture_filters.md

 ---

 There are two types of filters: Capture filters and display filters.
-Capture filters are more limited and are based on [eBPF syntax]().
+Capture filters are more limited and are based on [BPF syntax](https://wiki.wireshark.org/CaptureFilters).
 Capture filters are used to decrease the size of captures by filtering out packets before they are added.
 By comparison, display filters are more versatile, and can be used to select for expert infos that can be determined with a multipass analysis.
 For